anakod/ESP8266pro/README.md

 ## Before beginning of work

 1. Update ESP8266 firmware to lastest version before using this library (at least AT v0.20)
-2. Verify, what WiFi module UART works on 9600 speed (you can choose different speed, if you want)
+2. Verify, what WiFi module UART works on 9600 speed (also you can choose different speed, but don't forget about software serial limitations)
 3. Increase _SS_MAX_RX_BUFF in Arduino SoftwareSerial.h to prevent data loss (because by default, Arduino has very small buffers for software and hardware serials).
 I recommend size of 256 bytes for that:

 ```C